Mo Hayder: Writing career

 Hayder sent the manuscript of her first book to several agents.
 To her surprise she was accepted by leading literary agent Jane Gregory who secured her an offer of nearly £200,000 from Transworld Publishers for a two-book deal.
 Patrick Janson-Smith of Transworld described the manuscript at the 1998 Frankfurt Book Fair as one of the most powerful and violent books he had come across, "a completely gripping story with believable characters".
 This debut novel, Birdman, was published in December 1999 and was an international bestseller.
 Her second novel, The Treatment, was a Sunday Times bestseller and won the 2002 WH Smith Thumping Good Read Award.

 Her third novel, Tokyo, was published in May 2004 and was another Sunday Times bestseller.
 Tokyo was published as The Devil of Nanking in the United States in March 2005.
 Pig Island was her fourth best seller, published in April 2006.
 Pig Island was nominated for both a Barry Award for Best British crime novel, and a CWA dagger.
 Her fifth book, Ritual was the first in "The Walking Man" series, and was nominated for CWA Ian Fleming Steel Dagger award.
 Skin is the second book in The Walking Man series, and was released in early 2009.
 Gone, the third book in the series, was released in February 2011.
 Gone won the Edgar Award for Best Novel.
 Her novel Hanging Hill was published 2011, Poppet in 2013, and Wolf in 2014.

 Her novels were controversial when published.
 Birdman was seen as violent and disturbing.
 Her second novel, The Treatment tackled themes of paedophilia.
 The San Francisco Chronicle called the novel a "disturbing journey into the pedophile mind".

-Hayder also wrote the screenplay for De Behandeling (2014) which was a Belgian film of an adaptation of The Treatment.
+Hayder also wrote the screenplay for De Behandeling (2014) which was a Belgian film adaptation of The Treatment.
+A sequel Ritueel followed in 2022, based on The Ritual.
+A television adaptation of Wolf was made for the BBC in 2023.

-Shortly before her death, she completed a new novel The Book of Sand, a speculative thriller written under the pseudonym Theo Clare, which was published in 2022.
+Shortly before her death, she completed a new novel, The Book of Sand, a speculative thriller written under the pseudonym Theo Clare, which was published in 2022.

 Personal life

-In 1985, she married the actor Gary Olsen, later the male lead in 2point4 children.
+In 1985, she married actor Gary Olsen.
 The couple divorced in 1990.

 Hayder lived in Cheltenham, England with her second husband, Bob Randall, a retired police sergeant whom she married in 2021.
 She had one daughter.

-She died on 27 July 2021 from complications of motor neurone disease, aged 59, having been diagnosed the previous December.
+She died on 27 July 2021 from complications of motor neuron disease, aged 59, having been diagnosed in December 2020.